Fault-Utilities/.github/profile/README.md

 <h1 align="center">Fault Utilities</h1>
 <hr>
 <h2>❓ About</h2>
 <b>Fault Utilities</b> have the multiple scripts for browser games and sometimes PC games.
 Script's are created by Fault Utility members, but sometimes they aren't.
-Original authors are always credited!.
+Original authors are always credited.
+You can [check out our website](https://fault-utilities.glitch.me/) for more scripts!
 <h2>📜 Scripts</h2>

 <li><a href="https://github.com/Fault-Utilities/Hardcore-Client-csgo-clicker-mod-menu">Hardcore Client - <b>CS:GO Clicker Classic</b></a>